konsalex/Airport-Autocomplete-JS/README.md

 ## Installation 🐲

 ### Option 1: Node package
-You can isntall it just by typing
+You can install it just by typing
 ```
 npm i install airport-autocomplete-js
 ```